-Following our article on the Institut für Sexualwissenschaft, we move to one of the founders of the Institute: Magnus Hirschfeld.
-Magnus was a gay Jewish man in Germany, born in 1868.
-He lived through and fought against, the rise of Hitler.
-His life will bring a unique perspective to our World War 2 series.
+It only makes sense to follow the story of the Institut für Sexualwissenschaft with the story of one of its founders: Magnus Hirschfeld.
+Hirschfeld was a gay Jewish man born in Germany in 1868.
+He lived, worked, and fought through the rise of Adolf Hitler, and his life brings a unique perspective to our World War II series.

 While the Institute was one of his most prestigious achievements, it is not his only one.
-As a doctor, Hirschfeld spent much of his life researching queer people and their lives, believing knowledge would be the bridge to equality.
-He was the first recorded person to run a scientific survey of queer people, and while some information he gathered has since been disproved or modified, he was still years ahead of his time.
+Hirschfeld spent much of his life as a doctor studying queer people and their stories, believing knowledge would be the bridge to equality.
+He was the first person on record to run a scientific survey of queer people, and though some of his information has since been disproved or modified, he was years ahead of his time.

-Hirschfeld didn't believe in the binary of gender or sexuality but believed there was a wide range of identities, recording up to sixty-four in his research.
-His work was not purely theoretical, however; it had many practical applications.
-Among those, he performed the first successful modern sex affirmation surgery, thus pioneering sex affirmation surgeries as we know them.
-Because of his expertise in his field, he was nicknamed "the Einstein of sex,” a title he responded to by stating, “Einstein is the Hirschfeld of physics."
+Hirschfeld didn't believe in a binary set of genders or sexualities, instead understanding a wide range of identities; he recorded up to sixty-four in his research.
+His work was not purely theoretical either.
+He performed the first successful modern gender confirmation surgery, pioneering the surgeries we use today.
+He was nicknamed "the Einstein of sex" for his work, a title he responded to by saying, "Einstein is the Hirschfeld of physics."

-His focus was not exclusively on research though, even if that was his expertise.
-Hirschfeld was also a core member of many advocacy groups, including the Scientific Humanitarian Committee, one of the first recorded queer advocacy groups, and League for the Protection of Mothers, a feminist organization.
+His focus was not exclusively on research though, though that was his expertise.
+Hirschfeld was also a core member of several advocacy groups, including the Scientific Humanitarian Committee, one of the first recorded queer advocacy groups, and League for the Protection of Mothers, a feminist organization.
 He had many progressive ideas outside of his queer activism; he believed in easy access to abortions and birth control, and he supported pacifism during the First World War.
-He was a part of a large movement to repeal Paragraph 175, which made homosexuality illegal in Germany, though it was not fully repealed until long after his death in 1994.
+He was a part of a larger movement to repeal Paragraph 175, the statute which made homosexuality illegal in Germany.
+It was not fully repealed until 1994, long after his death.

-He started the petition to overturn this and got over 50,000 signatures including Albert Einstein, Thomas Mann, Hermann Hesse, and Richard von Kraft-Ebbing.
-Magnus Hirschfeld was also known for co-writing and co-starring in the film “Anders als die Andern” (Different from the Others), one of the first films with homosexuals shown in a positive light.
+He started a petition to overturn Paragraph 175 and got over 50,000 signatures including Albert Einstein, Thomas Mann, Hermann Hesse, and Richard von Kraft-Ebbing.
+Magnus Hirschfeld was also known for co-writing and co-starring in the film “Anders als die Andern” (Different from the Others), one of the first films with gay people shown in a positive light.

 Though he thought of himself as a citizen of the world, he lived in Germany for most of his life.
 Being both gay and Jewish, this was extremely dangerous.
 In 1920, Hirschfeld was attacked on the way home from a lecture and was left with a fractured skull and various other injuries.
 Despite the danger, he stayed in Germany as long as he could.
-It was only when the Institute was burned down that he was forced to exile in France.
-Hirschfeld did not fade into obscurity after that, despite fascists’ hopes that he would.
+It was only when the Institute was burned down that he fled to France.
+Hirschfeld did not fade into obscurity after that, despite fascists’ hopes.
 Hirschfeld lived out the rest of his days alongside his two partners, Li Shiu Tong and Karl Giesse, and continued his research into the lives of the queer community.
-He attempted to recreate the Institute in France but was never able to capture what had once been.
+He attempted to recreate the Institute in France but was never able to recapture what had once been.

 [Disclaimer: some of the sources may contain triggering material]